 What To Expect During The Divorce Process

 Divorce can be a challenging experience for all involved, no matter what the underlying reason for the split is.
-There are often complex emotional, logistical, and legal situations people face when going through a divorce.
+There are often complex emotional, logistical, and legal situations people face when going through a divorce or legal separation.
 Each individual is unique, as is each couple, so your divorce process will probably be unlike any you’ve witnessed or heard about before.
 Having a general idea of what to expect, though, can be helpful while navigating your divorce.

 Logistical issues to consider upon agreeing to divorce